 The February 2012 NZ Property Report published by Realestate.co.nz provides an insight into the state of the New Zealand property market as measured by the supply side of the property market over the month of February.
 The key measures of the market analysed in the report are the number of new listings, the asking price expectation for those new listings and the level of inventory of unsold houses on the market at this time.
 The report is compiled from data captured by the website and represents close to 95% of all property movements in the NZ market as managed by licensed real estate agents.

-A full print version of the NZ Property Report – July 2011 is published below and is available for download (1.0MB) and distribution.
-Alternatively watch the video below for a presentation of this month’s report.
+A full print version of the NZ Property Report – February 2012 is published below and is available for download (1.5MB) and distribution.

 Regional Summary – Asking price expectations

 Following the new record high for the national figure of asking price, both Canterbury and the Central North Island posted record highs.
 In the case of the Central North Island this is the highest asking price since October 2008, for Canterbury the pressure of listings shortages continues to put pressure on asking price.

 Around the rest of the country 11 regions showed rises with Nelson the largest rise of 15.3% as compared to prior month on a seasonally adjusted basis.
 A total of 8 regions reported seasonally adjusted falls with the West Coast and Taranaki posting large falls of 8.4% and 7.3% respectively.

 As has been seen in recent months the main three metro centers of Auckland, Wellington and Canterbury reported continuing rises in asking price.

 Regional Summary – Listings

 The general picture across the country for February was for a significant rise in new listings.
 Only one region, the Coromandel reported lower number of listings in February this year as compared to last year – down 19%.
 The remaining 18 regions reported rises of single digits right up to a massive 51% rise in Marlborough and 55% in Gisborne, with many regions reporting 30+% increases.